dbt-labs/docs.getdbt.com/website/docs/sql-glossary/aggregate-functions/sql-avg.md

 ## SQL AVG function syntax in Snowflake, Databricks, BigQuery, and Redshift

-Snowflake, Databricks, Google BigQuery, and Amazon Redshift all support the ability to take the average of a column value and the syntax for the AVG functions looks the same across all of those data platforms.
+Snowflake, Databricks, Google BigQuery, and Amazon Redshift all support the ability to take the average of a column value and the syntax for the AVG functions is the same across all of those data platforms.

 ## AVG function use cases